sht/s18.in/README.md

 ## Why s18.in?

 - Short domains save precious typing time.
-- Because we couldn't afford .com.
+- Because s18.com is on sale for $1,29,750 and we couldn't afford it.
 - This is just a domain that sounds like you're in a spy movie.

 ## About